 An Every Kid in a Park pass grants admission to more than 2,000 federal recreation sites in the United States including national parks, forests, monuments and other federal lands for a full year.
 World-famous national parks like Yosemite, Yellowstone, and Grand Canyon normally charge $25 to $30 per vehicle for a seven-day pass.
 So this is a great deal!

 If you visit a site that charges entrance fees per person, the pass admits all children under 16 and up to three adults for free.
 If your group visits a site that charges vehicle entrance fees, the pass admits all children under 16 and all adults in one passenger vehicle for free.

 Every Kid in a Park Official Rules

 - The pass is for U.S. fourth-grade (or home-school equivalent) students.

 - The pass is good for the 2018 – 2019 school year.
 It expires August 31, 2019.

 - Students can’t transfer the pass to anyone else.

-- They do not accept electronic versions of the paper pass for access.
+- Print your paper pass out before you visit a National Park.
+They do not accept electronic versions of the pass.

-- If you lose your pass, get a new one by visiting the website and signing up again.
+- If you lose your pass, you can get a new one by visiting the website and signing up again.

 - Educators can get one paper pass for each of their fourth-grade students.